beaufortfrancois/kyle.machul.is/content/posts-draft/2004-11-05-the-futue-of-google.markdown

-title: The futue of google...
+title: The future of google...
 date: 2004-11-05 12:22:41
+slug: the-future-of-google

 [is indexing your underpants...][1]